Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 #@CLASS: AutosarDataType
 #@CLASS: DataPrototype
 #@CLASS: ImplementationDataType
+#@CLASS: CompuMethod
+#@CLASS: RecordValueSpecification
+#@CLASS: ArrayValueSpecification
+#@CLASS: NumericalRuleBasedValueSpecification
+#@CLASS: ConstantSpecificationMapping
+#@CLASS: CompuScale
+#@CLASS: ApplicationValueSpecification

 [TPS_SWCT_01183] Actual value of an initValue shall be interpreted according to the AutosarDataType (cid:100) A DataPrototype can be typed by either an ApplicationDataType or else an ImplementationDataType.
 Therefore, the actual value of an initValue shall be interpreted according to the AutosarDataType that types the DataPrototype.
 That is, if the DataPrototype is typed by an ApplicationDataType the value shall be interpreted as a physical value while if the DataPrototype is typed by an ImplementationDataType the value is to be interpreted as the direct numerical representation. (cid:99)(RS_SWCT_03216, RS_SWCT_03217)

-[TPS_SWCT_01184] ApplicationPrimitiveDataTypes with category VALUE (cid:100) In case of ApplicationPrimitiveDataTypes with category VALUE it is the initValues are provided as physical values only because the sufficient RTE Generator should be able to evaluate the related CompuMethod appropriately. (cid:99)(RS_SWCT_03216, RS_SWCT_03217) Please note that DataPrototypes that refer to CompuMethods of category SCALE_LINEAR_AND_TEXTTABLE (or similar) shall be initialized by means of the definition of several ApplicationValueSpecification.swValueCont.swValues Phys.vtf.
+[TPS_SWCT_01184] ApplicationPrimitiveDataTypes with category VALUE (cid:100) In case of ApplicationPrimitiveDataTypes with category VALUE it is the initValues are provided as physical values only because the sufficient RTE Generator should be able to evaluate the related CompuMethod appropriately. (cid:99)(RS_SWCT_03216, RS_SWCT_03217)

+Please note that DataPrototypes that refer to CompuMethods of category SCALE_LINEAR_AND_TEXTTABLE (or similar) shall be initialized by means of the definition of several ApplicationValueSpecification.swValueCont.swValues Phys.vtf.
 Depending on the evaluation of the binding expression either a numerical value or a string is taken to initialize the DataPrototype.

 [TPS_SWCT_01185] initValues for Compound Primitive Data Types (cid:100) The definition of initValues in the numerical representation for Compound Primitive Data Type (see section 5.6) is done such that the initValues have to be provided as a RecordValueSpecification respectively an ArrayValueSpecification or NumericalRuleBasedValueSpecification matching to the related ImplementationDataType.
 The additional representation can be provided and associated by means of a ConstantSpecificationMapping. (cid:99)(RS_SWCT_03216)